AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 For more information, refer to the [Media Token Verifier](/help/authentication/integration-guide-programmers/features-standard/entitlements/media-tokens.md#media-token-verifier) documentation.

-The media token is valid for a limited and short timeframe specified at the moment of issue, indicating the amount of time it must be used by the client application before requiring to query the Decisions Authorize endpoint again.
+The media token is valid for a limited and short timeframe specified at the moment of issue, indicating the time limit before it must be verified and used by the client application.

 The client application can use the media token to play a resource stream in case the TV Provider (authoritative) decision would allow the user to access it.